nickpack/0xDEADFA11/README.md

-# Cohaesus Labs
+# 0xDEADFA11
-> This is the front end to our creative coding experiments at [Cohaesus](http://www.cohaesus.co.uk).
+> This is the large hackfest that will eventually end up as my personal site

 ## Contributors
 * Nick Pack

 ## Licence
-Copyright (c) 2013 Cohaesus Projects Ltd
+Copyright (c) 2013 Nikki James Pack
 Licensed under the MIT license.